spruslan96-cmd/A.I.R.Imet/README.md

 ## 📱 What is A.I.R.I?
 A.I.R.I (**Artificial Intelligence, Real-Time, In-App**) is a sleek and responsive mobile application developed using **Flutter**.
 It allows users to **download and run LLM models directly on their devices**, ensuring fast and private AI conversations.

+### 💡 Current Model Support
+As of now, A.I.R.I primarily supports **Llama models**.
+This is due to its reliance on the [`llama_cpp_dart`](https://pub.dev/packages/llama_cpp_dart) package, which provides the necessary bindings for efficient local inference with Llama architecture-based models. **We are incredibly thankful to the developers of the `llama_cpp_dart` package for enabling this crucial functionality within A.I.R.I.**

 ## ✨ Features
 ### 🤖 Local Model Hosting
 - Download models from **Hugging Face** and run them locally on your phone.